cjcollins-com-au/dontceasar/README.md

 ## The point of this & why not to use other ciphers...

-The decrypt.py process tends to make fairly short work of frequency analysis of any text; my tests on a moderately powered 5 year old PC tend to take about 4ms to analyse a text of 160,000 characters.
+Python, via the the decrypt.py process in this case, makes short work of frequency analysis of any text; my tests on a moderately powered 5 year old PC tend to take about 4ms to analyse a text of 160,000 characters.
 There are of course only 26 (or 25...) combinations for a Caesar cipher (easy to brute force as well) but this just illustrates the ease with which a computer can analyse a cipher.
 Obviously a more